chichieinstein/nvimhelper/README.md

 |`<Space><tt>`|`Normal`|LiveGrep under cursor in NvimTree buffer|
 |`<Space><x>`|`Normal`|Close an open NvimTree buffer|

 Note that nvimhelper enables interaction with the system clipboard.
 Thus, you can copy text from anywhere, then press `<leader>p` to paste the selected text onto your neovim buffer.
 Similarly, you can use `<leader>y`to copy text from your current neovim buffer, following which a Ctrl+V onto the other application will paste your selected text to the destination!
+Neovim needs `$DISPLAY` to be set in order to interact with the system clipboard.
+So if you are developing in a headless/gui-less environment and do not want to set this variable, then the clipboard integrations won't work for you.

 Included here is also a tmux config file.
 Rename it to `.tmux.conf` and place it in root directory to start using tmux with these settings.